-This will do three things.
+This will accomplish three things:

-- It will help you become mindful about when and what you eat.
+- It will help you become more mindful about when and what you eat.
 Sometimes we grab food out of habit, without even thinking about it.
 When we write it down, it forces us to think about it.
 Maybe if we have to write down that bowl of ice cream that we’re about to call dinner, we might just skip it and make a big salad instead.

 - It will help you spot patterns about how you feel after you eat certain things.
 If you feel like shit after every pasta dish, it’s time to look at what kind of pasta you’re eating and consider a switch.
 If you feel energized and happy after each plant based meal and sluggish and bleh after each processed or meat heavy meal, maybe it’s time to think seriously about making a solid switch to plant foods.